DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Method

 \subsection{System Overview}

 An overview of the proposed system is given in Fig.~\ref{fig:fig_abc}.
 Our approach involves exploring a previously unseen environment and incrementally building a semantic representation (Fig.~\ref{fig:fig_abc} (b)), to guide a robot towards a specified navigation target.
-To this end, we use the uncertainty-aware semantic belief mapping system of OneMap~\cite{busch2025mapallrealtimeopenvocabulary}.
-OneMap leverages patch-level image embeddings that are produced by encoding the RGB frames $I_t$ using the backbone of a CLIP-aligned segmentation model~\cite{xie2024sedsimpleencoderdecoderopenvocabulary}\cite{radford2021learning} and grounds them spatially using depth frames $D_t$ and corresponding poses.
-Querying the resulting semantic map with a text embedding yields a top-down grid $S$ of similarity values.
+To this end, we adopt the uncertainty-aware semantic belief mapping and navigation framework of \cite{busch2025mapallrealtimeopenvocabulary}.
+This system leverages patch-level image embeddings produced by encoding the RGB frames $I_t$ using the backbone of a CLIP-aligned segmentation model ~\cite{xie2024sedsimpleencoderdecoderopenvocabulary}\cite{radford2021learning} and grounds them on a 2D grid map using depth frames $D_t$ and corresponding poses.
+A Gaussian blurring kernel is applied during the integration of features to account for depth sensing noise.
+Querying the resulting semantic map with a text embedding yields a 2D map $S$ of similarity values.

-While OneMap provides rich spatial-semantic information, it can only be queried using relatively simple object classes that align with CLIP's feature space, limiting its applicability to complex language instructions that contain spatial relationships.
-We bridge this gap by employing LVLMs as an intermediary reasoning layer that translates natural language queries into sets of basic object queries $Q$ compatible with the semantic map's CLIP-based representation (Fig.~\ref{fig:fig_abc} (a)).
+While this similarity map provides rich spatial-semantic information, it can only be queried using relatively simple object classes that align with CLIP's feature space, limiting its applicability to complex language instructions that contain spatial relationships.
+We bridge this gap by employing an LVLM as an intermediary reasoning layer that translates natural language queries into sets of basic object queries $Q$ compatible with the semantic map's CLIP-based representation (Fig.~\ref{fig:fig_abc} (a)).
 The basic object queries are determined under consideration of their spatial relationships.
-Hereby, we focus on \textit{proximity} relationships, which allows us to model natural language descriptions such as \textit{"inside"}, \textit{"on top of"}, \textit{"near"}, etc. Moreover, this enables us to use the LVLM to infer higher-level concepts (e.g. \textit{"towel"} $\rightarrow$ \textit{"bathroom"}), readily capturing their relationship as proximity, which can help provide guidance early on when the environment has only been sparsely explored.
+Hereby, we focus on \textit{proximity} relationships, which allows us to model natural language descriptions such as \textit{`inside'}, \textit{`on top of'}, \textit{`near'}, etc. Moreover, this enables us to use the LVLM to infer higher-level concepts (e.g. \textit{`towel'} $\rightarrow$ \textit{`bathroom'}), readily capturing their relationship as proximity, which can help provide guidance early on when the environment has only been sparsely explored.